-A nice young lad making intelligent and provoking hip hop for us Mintuemen to persevere and march onward too.
+A nice young lad making intelligent and thought provoking hip hop for us Mintuemen to persevere and march onward too.
 The sounds of the revolution crackle and pop in his whip fast flow, Also, another settlement needs YOUR help.

 Favorite track: Responsibilities.